w3f/research/docs/polkadot/networking/3-avail-valid.md

 In practise based on some crude real-world measurements, we guess that T_l is about 150ms, T_b is about 3s, and T_L is about 750ms.
 In other words, T_b ~= 20 * T_l ~= 4 * T_L.

-## High-level requirements

-Ensure that ceil(N/3) of the pieces of all C blocks remains available and retrievable for a reasonable amount of time, across the N validators.

 ## Design considerations

 ### General aims

-A1: Reduced redundancy & latency: pieces should (mostly) only be sent to the nodes that need it, i.e. its main storer, and the secondary checkers.
+A1: Reduced redundancy & latency: pieces should (mostly) only be sent to the nodes that need it, i.e. its main storer, and the approval checkers.

 A2: Constrain the use of shared OS resources, so the protocol does not interfere with other programs running at the same site.